 This interview was first published in July 2020.

-Helen Tacke is a former Venture Capitalist (VC) who has taken the leap into entrepreneurship and is now building a digital B2B-platform for carbon management with her partner and HHL alumnus Fabian Schwarzer.
-Before starting her entrepreneurial journey, Helen worked in different VC companies providing financial founding for startups.
-We talked to full-time Master of Management alumna Helen about making the switch from being the giver to becoming the creator.
+Helen Tacke is a former Venture Capitalist (VC) who has taken the leap into entrepreneurship and is now building a digital B2B platform for carbon management with her partner and HHL alumnus Fabian Schwarzer.
+Before starting her entrepreneurial journey, Helen worked in different VC companies providing financial funding for startups.
+We talked to full-time Master of Management alumna Helen about making the career switch from being the giver to becoming the creator.